davefavismortlock/CoastalME_TESTING/development/rfc/rfc2_commiters.md

 Committer Tracking
 ------------------

-A list of all project committers will be kept in the main CoastalME/development directory (called COMMITTERS) listing for each SVC committer:
+A list of all project committers will be kept in the main CoastalME GitHub directory (called [COMMITTERS](../../COMMITERS.md)) listing for each SVC committer:

 -  Userid: the id that will appear in the SVC logs for this person.
 -  Full name: the users actual name.